Sport Management Internships

 What are the limits on choosing an internship?
 What kinds of jobs/internships will and will not count for credit?

 - Internships must be completed with an approved sport property.
-Further, the activities must be reflective of the UWG Sport Management curriculum and NASSM guidelines.
-Internships with "regular" companies, etc. will not be approved unless you can demonstrate that you will be spending your time working with sport related issues, e.g., Lowe's and their sport sponsorship division in Charlotte, NC.
+Further, the activities must be reflective of the UWG Sport Management curriculum and COSMA guidelines.
+Internships with non-sport companies will not be approved unless you can demonstrate that you will be spending your time working with sport related issues, e.g., Lowe's and their sport sponsorship division in Charlotte, NC.
 Please consult with the internship instructor before applying for internships with non-sport businesses.

 What is the right timeline for securing an internship?

 - No one can prescribe a timeline for securing the internship.
 Some students will diligently pursue internship opportunities for the entire semester only to have it confirmed a week before the end of the pre-internship semester.
 Other students will be able to squeeze the search process into a couple of weeks It is recommended that you start as early as possible to allow time to receive a decision from the agency.

 - Start early—begin looking now at possible sites and initiating contact, look at a wide range of opportunities-You may not realize that you really like something until you really investigate it.
 Conversely, you may think that you are very well suited for a particular position only to realize that it is not really what you thought it was going to be.

-- Be ready to accept the consequences of your parameters/limitations: if you choose to stay on campus to complete your internship rather than go somewhere else for whatever reason, do not complain about missing out on possible experiences you might have had elsewhere.
+- Be ready to accept the consequences of your parameters/limitations: if you choose to stay on campus to complete your internship rather than go somewhere else for whatever reason, you may miss out on possible experiences you might have had elsewhere.
 You need to be VERY INTENTIONAL about this decision.
 Your internship should springboard your career.
 You will be building the foundation of your network in the sport industry.
 Build a strong foundation.

 - Be prepared to make some short-term sacrifices for long-term rewards.